 Setting the rent at an appropriate market level to ensure quick leasing, the choice of a variety of good tenants and at the same time maximize the returns in these days of rising rents.

-Checking potential tenant’s references to ensure you have a reliable tenant who is unlikely to become problematic.
+Checking potential tenants' references to ensure you have reliable, unproblematic tenants.

 Drawing a fair and comprehensive lease to protect your interests as a landlord.

 Handling repairs and maintenance with skilled, licensed vendors.

 Keeping up to date with complex ever-changing tenancy legislation.